0325: Leaky Flagment

 }

-There's one issue, /../api/track is 13 characters long but the regex is strict and only allows for 12 characters in the last segment of the UUID, Therefore requesting "/note/" + "../00000-0000-0000-0000-/../api/track" will result in a 403 status code and an Uh oh, Missing or Invalid Note ID :c message, Luckily for us, our input is getting normalized using the NFKC method, Meaning there might be some character that we can use which has a decomposition of 2 or more characters who's value matches part of the /../api/track segment.
+Therefore requesting `"/note/" + "../00000-0000-0000-0000-/../api/track"` will result in a 403 status code and an `Uh oh, Missing or Invalid Note ID :c` message, Luckily for us, our input is getting normalized using the NFKC method, Meaning there might be some character that we can use which has a decomposition of 2 or more characters who's value matches part of the `/../api/track` segment.

-Using a JS vector such as: if('$[chr]'.normalize('NFKC')=== '..'){log('$[chr]')} gives us two results: β€₯(Unicode Code Point: 2025 ;p) and οΈ°.
+Using a JS vector such as: `if('$[chr]'.normalize('NFKC')=== '..'){log('$[chr]')}` gives us two results: `‥`(Unicode Code Point: 2025 ;p) and `︰`.

-Meaning both of these characters will get normalized to two normal dots(..) by the application allowing us to traverse back to the /api/track path while abiding by the regex's maximum 12 characters in the last segment of the UUID rule.
+Meaning both of these characters will get normalized to two normal dots(`..`) by the application allowing us to traverse back to the `/api/track` path while abiding by the regex's maximum 12 characters in the last segment of the UUID rule.

-Stealing The Flag β›³
+### Stealing The Flag ⛳

 Putting it all together we can construct our final exploit that will steal the Bot's flag.